Talking about the importance of application integration nowadays does have a smell of belaboring the obvious.

 While it's good to know the basics of application integration (the four levels of integration, the types of communication between systems, etc.), the journey to application synergy begins like most other business needs.
 To get to a point where solid decisions can be made, we usually encourage our customers to ask themselves some of the following questions: What exactly do I want to achieve with an integration (key success parameters), who will use the integration and what kind of support do I need for this integration, is it an isolated integration, or do I need to integrate multiple similar platforms, what kind of resources can I allocate to the integration projects (budget, team members, infrastructure), what kind of data will flow through the integration, are there security concerns, what is the level of business criticality...

-Logeecom's application integration consultants help customers ask the right questions and formulate an integration strategy that achieves the intended business goal and ensures seamless implementation of that strategy in subsequent phases of the integration lifecycle:
+Logeecom's application integration consultants help customers ask the right questions and formulate an integration strategy that achieves the intended business goal and ensures seamless implementation of that strategy in subsequent phases of the integration lifecycle.
+Here is a brief overview of all phases:

 - Strategy development — Our application integration consultants collaborate with our customers to identify the appropriate challenges.
 They develop a strategy that addresses these issues, taking into account all the realities of the specific product being integrated.
 They also take into account market conditions, such as the competitor landscape, and other business realities surrounding the product.